 - 1. As directed in La.
 Revised Statute RS 44:13, the circulation records of the Livingston Parish Library and other records identifying the names of users and material used by them are and shall be confidential. - 2.
-Records will not be made available to any agency of federal, state or local government, or to any group or individual, for whatever purpose except pursuant to such process, order, or subpoena as may be authorized by law. - 3.
-Immediately upon receipt of such process, order, or subpoena a consultation will be held with legal counsel to determine if said item is in good form, and if there is a showing of good cause for its issuance. - 4.
-If said process, order or subpoena is not in good form, it shall be refused until such time as it is put in proper form. - 5.
-Any threats or unauthorized demands (i.e., those not supported by a process, order or subpoena) concerning circulation or other library records shall be reported immediately to the Board of Control and the District Attorney. - 6.
-Any employee found to have violated this policy of privacy of records shall be liable to immediate dismissal from employment. - 7.
-Any request for library records of any kind but especially circulation of material to/by a patron shall be referred to the Administrative Librarian immediately or in his/her absence to the Assistant Librarian.
+Records will not be made available to any agency of federal, state, or local government, or to any group or individual for whatever purpose except pursuant to such process, order, or subpoena as may be authorized by law. - 3.
+Immediately upon receipt of such process, order, or subpoena, a consultation will be held with legal counsel to determine if said item is in good form and if there is a showing of good cause for its issuance. - 4.
+If said process, order, or subpoena is not in good form, it shall be refused until such time as it is put in proper form. - 5.
+Any threats or unauthorized demands (i.e., those not supported by a process, order, or subpoena) concerning circulation or other library records shall be reported immediately to the Board of Control and the District Attorney. - 6.
+Any employee found to have violated this policy of record privacy shall be liable to immediate dismissal from employment. - 7.
+Any request for library records of any kind, but especially the circulation of material to a patron, shall be referred to the Administrative Librarian immediately or, in their absence, to the Assistant Librarian.